ibm-cloud-docs/containers/cs_cli_install.md

 To use `kubectl` commands:

-1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI.
-Enter your {{site.data.keyword.Bluemix_notm}} credentials when prompted.
+1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
+Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.

     ```
     ibmcloud login
     ```
     {: pre}

-    If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+    If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
     {: tip}

-2. Select an {{site.data.keyword.Bluemix_notm}} account.
-If you are assigned to multiple {{site.data.keyword.Bluemix_notm}} organizations, select the organization where the cluster was created.
-Clusters are specific to an organization, but are independent from an {{site.data.keyword.Bluemix_notm}} space.
+2. Select an {{site.data.keyword.cloud_notm}} account.
+If you are assigned to multiple {{site.data.keyword.cloud_notm}} organizations, select the organization where the cluster was created.
+Clusters are specific to an organization, but are independent from an {{site.data.keyword.cloud_notm}} space.
 Therefore, you are not required to select a space.

 3. To create and work with clusters in a resource group other than the default, target that resource group.
 To see the resource group that each cluster belongs to, run `ibmcloud ks clusters`. **Note**: You must have [**Viewer** access](/docs/containers?topic=containers-users#platform) to the resource group.
     ```